Jbb-525/Short-Term-Demand-Prediction-of-Shared-Bikes-Based-on-LSTM/README.md

 Cource Project of **“Data Analytics”** (Score: 90)

+The course covers the principles and implementation of machine learning models.
+In the course project, the author observes data and self-learns LSTM models to address specific problems.

 ## ① Spatio-temporal Data Preprocessing
   1. Constructed site similarity matrix
   2. Implemented site similarity clustering using K-Medoids to alleviate the influence of sparse matrix